 - Term Loan- Banks also offer term loans on Kisan Credit Cards to help the farmers meet bigger agricultural needs such as equipment purchase, irrigation cost, etc. The quantum of loan differs from bank to bank and so do the terms and conditions.
 Sometimes, the borrower may be required to pledge collateral for the loan.

 How is a Kisan Credit Card beneficial for the farmers?

-A Kisan Credit Card benefits the farmers in several ways.
+There are a number of benefits of Kisan Credit Card that help the farmers in several ways.
 It not only provides long-term and short-term credit to them but also lets them have easy access to funds without any hassle.
 Listed below are a few such advantages of Kisan Credit Cards-

 Hassle-free Credit- Kisan Credit Card application process is easy and simple documentation is required.
 The borrower’s KYC documents will be needed only once for the prior approval.
 However, every crop season, when the farmer changes crops, documentation needs to be revised accordingly.
 The screening process is simple and quick and thus it is quite helpful for the farmers who are not well-versed with banking procedures.

 Flexible Repayment- Kisan credit card offers a flexible repayment schedule to the farmers.
 Term loans have to be repaid in installments over the tenure of the loan and the credit card bills should be cleared as and when due.
 In case the crop goes bad due to a natural disaster or pest attack, the borrower has the option of rescheduling the payments by paying a minimal interest.

 Revolving Credit Facility- Cardholders can also enjoy the revolving credit facility on Kisan Credit Cards which means that if they cannot afford to pay the bills on time, it will be added on to the next month’s statement.
 Interest will be charged on the unpaid amount.